veenadev/integrations-core/tcp_check/README.md

 **`tcp.can_connect`**:

 Returns DOWN if the Agent cannot connect to the configured `host` and `port`, otherwise UP.

-Older versions of the TCP check only emitted events to reflect changes in connectivity.
-This was eventually deprecated in favor of service checks, but you can still have the check emit events by setting `skip_event: false`.

 To create alert conditions on this service check in the Datadog app, click **Network** on the [Create Monitor](https://app.datadoghq.com/monitors#/create) page, not **Integration**.